 Auckland Airport is the largest in New Zealand.
 It has only a single runway, handling up to 45 aircraft movements per hour at maximum usage.
 A second runway is planned to open in 2025.

-Do you have any interesting or fun facts about Auckland that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Aucklandd?
+Share them in the comments below!